ITM/PTTI Call for Abstracts

 Sensor-Fusion for GNSS-Challenged Navigation

-Fusion of measurements from multiple sensors, data, and information sources for navigation in GNSS-challenged and denied environments.
-Estimation theories, algorithms, data processing techniques, test methods, and results of new implementations integrating diverse sensors such as GNSS, inertial sensors, odometers, magnetometers, radar, lidar, cameras, barometers, map, infrared, ultrasound sensors, etc. Sensor-fusion with signals of opportunity (SOOP) and non-RF aiding (e.g., vision and lidar) of inertial systems.
-Urban canyon and indoor navigation, GNSS-denied environment, pedestrian applications, low-cost devices.
-Modeling of environmental effects on navigation sensors, such as magnetic and gravity models.
+Integration of data from multiple sensors and information sources in GNSS-challenged environments.
+Application of estimation theories, algorithms, and data processing techniques.
+Testing and results from integrating diverse sensors: GNSS, inertial sensors, odometers, magnetometers, radar, lidar, cameras, barometers, map, infrared, ultrasound sensors, signals of opportunity (SOOP) and non-RF aiding.
+Navigation strategies for urban canyons, indoor settings, and GNSS-denied environments.
+Use of low-cost devices for pedestrian and automotive applications.
+Modeling environmental effects on navigation sensors, including magnetic and gravity models.

 Session Chairs: